 Style-wise, you can’t get any better than the brushed metal look.
 It’s thin and it’s ultra-modern.

-So how is the picture quality?
-It’s crystal clear and truly spectacular!
+The picture quality is crystal clear and truly spectacular.
 The Nano Cell Display delivers rich color details with wide color spectrum.
 Comparing to the more expensive OLED screeens, the only issue is contrast ratio and poor local dimming features, which means a white glow around light spots on a totally black screen.
+We suggest you turn it off as the viewing experience is actually better without it.
 True Color Accuracy technology leads accurate colors.
 Combine that with IPS technology, you get good viewing angles, accurate colors and brightness to fight reflections in the screen.
 TruMotion 240 gives you native 120Hz refresh rate, which delivers fluid motion images for your favorite action movies, sports or games.
-Unless you need a totally dark droom smart TV, you will be very happy with the picture quality.
+Unless you need a totally dark room TV, you will be very happy with the picture quality.
+You can also apply HDR setting to any TV show and movie, making your non-4k content watching experience substantially better.

 Smart Voice Assistant